corybuecker/corybuecker.com/content/posts/007-aggregating-blog-analytics-with-exlytics.md

  count  | bigint                      |           |          |         | plain    |
 ```

-Very next on my to-do list for ExLytics is adding a site identifier so that the service can be used on multiple websites.
+Very next on my to-do list for Exlytics is adding a site identifier so that the service can be used on multiple websites.
 Because TimescaleDB automatically indexes all dimensions, this will remain performant even with multiple site identifiers.

 ## Reporting page views by day and page